sumeetmathpati/cs-gate/_dbms/ql/relational-calculus.md

 ---
-title: Relational Calculus
+title: "Relational Calculus"
-description: "Relational algebra in DBMS"
+description: "Relational calculus tutorial."
+child_of: Query Languages
-nav_order: 10
+nav_order: 3
 ---

-- Relational algebra and relational calculus are two formal query languages accisiated with **relational model.**
-- Relational calculus is **non procedural** query language, i.e. the relational calculus tells what to do but never explains how to do.
+- Relational calculus is **non procedural** query language, i.e. the relational calculus tells what to do, but never explains how to do.
 - **Relational calculus is more powerful thatn SQL and relational algebra.**
+- RC is divided into two categories
+    - **Tuple relational calculus** and
+    - **Domain relational calculus**
-    - Tuple relational calculus and domain relational calculus are equal in power.
+- Both TRC and DRC are equal in power.
 - As it's based on set theory, relational algebra does not allow duplicate rows in output table.
 - Relational calculus has variables, constants, comparison operators, logical connectives and quantifiers.